Nick-Huettl/Nick-Huettl/README.md

 ## Objective

-While Cybersecurity can be a very broad field with much to learn, I am focusing on expanding my skills and knowledge in the blue team role.
+While Cybersecurity can be very broad with much to learn, I am focusing on expanding my skills and knowledge in the blue team role.
 As of now, my goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills